fbpx

 The mayor called it a “very difficult weekend” for the water system, and even warned residents of the potential for a citywide boil water notice if there’s too much demand on the already fragile treatment plants.

-“I want to this warning: we’re expecting a large number of people to in this weekend as well as Jackson State prepares for its rivalry game with Southern University,” Lumumba said.
+“I want to provide this warning: we’re expecting a large number of people to in this weekend as well as Jackson State prepares for its rivalry game with Southern University,” Lumumba said.
 “We’re asking that people be cognizant, that people be considerate over their consumption.
 Don’t use more than what you need to use, as increased demand and the pressure on our water treatment facilities could actually cause challenges with our water pressure, and if the water pressure drops significantly enough then we might find ourselves in a citywide boil water notice again.”

 As the extra consumption put pressure on the surface water delivery system, which serves most residents, well system customers also saw interruptions after a motor pump failure by Highway 18.
 Lumumba said the city made an emergency purchase for a new pump with the Environmental Protection Agency’s approval, and that the city slowly restored water pressure over the weekend.

-The mayor also discussed new funding opportunities for the water system, some that have already been allocated and some that the city is applying for:
+The mayor also discussed new opportunities for the water system, some that have already been allocated and some that the city is applying for:

 • $20 million from Congress’ continuing resolution to fund the federal government.